fznmbm/ACManagement/PROJECT_STRUCTURE.md

 tailwind.config.ts # Tailwind config
 tsconfig.json      # TypeScript config
 postcss.config.js  # PostCSS config
+middleware.ts      # custom Next.js middleware
+GITHUB_RAW_LINKS.md
+Excellent.docx     # document present in repo root
 ```

 Notes & next steps
 - If you want a visual tree generated at the command line, run `tree /F` from the project root on Windows PowerShell (or `npx tree-cli` cross-platform).
-- I can also scaffold missing README, CONTRIBUTING, or add detailed docs for each folder.
+- I can scaffold missing README, CONTRIBUTING, or add detailed docs for each folder.
-- Tell me if you want me to actually create placeholder files for any missing components/pages, or generate a `bin/setup` script.
+- I can also create a JSON or CSV export of the file list and raw GitHub links if you want to use them programmatically.

-Generated on: 2025-11-12
+Generated on: 2025-11-21